How our values affect our work and choice of career

 What are ‘values’?

-Values are what are important to us in a particular context.
-In the context of our career or work for example, values are what is important to us about that and may include such things as ‘challenge’, ‘teamwork’, ‘autonomy’, or ‘recognition’.
+Values are our beliefs about what is important to us in a particular context.
+In the context of our career or work for example, values are what is important to us about our work, work environment and how we are treated.
+Values may include such things as ‘challenge’, ‘teamwork’, ‘autonomy’, ‘compensation’, or ‘recognition’.
 Values are what we want in a particular context.

 Money is a value

-Money or salary is usually a work value as well, because we all need money to live and pay the bills.
+Money or salary is usually an important work value, because we all need money to live and pay the bills.
 For some people, just having enough to live on, look after their dependents (children and/or parents), pay the bills and have a little holiday is sufficient.
 For others, they want lots and lots of money.
 The difference between the two is another value which is about what money can do for them – for the person wanting lots of money, money can buy material goods which shows other people how successful they are.
 The other value here may be a self-esteem related one such as wanting others to look up to them.

 Values mean different things to different people